RottingApple/hands-on/session-5/README.md

    ```

 3. Table `product_parts` contains products and product parts which are needed to build them.
 A product part may be used to assemble another product part or product, this is stored in the `part_of_id` column.
 When this column contains `NULL` it means that it is the final product.
-List all parts and their components that are needed to build a `'chair'`.
+List all parts and their components that are needed to build a `'chair'`. :coffee::coffee:

    ```
        ------------